Undline/UndChain/readme.md

 #### Why Choose Player2?

 1. **For Developers:**
-    Player2 provides robust tools to create multiplayer and single-player games with decentralized infrastructure, ensuring resilience, scalability, and seamless integration with UndChain’s ecosystem.
+    Player2 provides robust tools to create multiplayer and single-player games with decentralized infrastructure, ensuring resilience, scalability, and seamless integration with Modulr’s ecosystem.

 2. **For Players:**
     From owning and trading assets to immersive gameplay and connected experiences, Player2 puts players at the heart of a decentralized gaming revolution.